 So, how do colleges and universities climb or otherwise navigate this looming cliff?

-Aside from strengthening their brand, academic offerings, campus life and delivering personalized, yet widely resonant, value propositions, it is vital that they work smarter, not harder, by optimizing their search strategies, utilizing marketing automation, and guiding their efforts through predicative analytics.
+Aside from strengthening their brand, academic offerings, campus life and delivering personalized, yet widely resonant, value propositions, it is vital that they work smarter, not harder, by optimizing their search strategies, utilizing marketing automation, and guiding their efforts through predictive analytics.

 Institutions must be laser-focused on their approach to enrollment.
 This means being a good steward of budget by targeting those prospective students who are most likely to enroll.
 Universities must make wise choices based upon retention data to invest more in certain types of students when it comes to financial aid.
 They need to find those pockets of students throughout the country who fit the current and aspiring student body as well as increase their focus on international students while communicating in a timely, relevant and measurable way.